codingdave/SortPhotosWithXmp/README.md

 * move videos out of image directory?
 Currently it will be sorted like the images
 * Currently we delete the "other file" for a collision
 * WHY do we have a collision when the exif is different?
+* Move NoTimeError files into its own NoTimeError directory

 ## TODO-Compiler wise
 * The logging message template should not vary between calls to 'LoggerExtensions.LogInformation(ILogger, string?, params object?[])'